LionSR/TeXRA/coauthor/README.md

 CoAuthor can automatically extract and process figures from your LaTeX documents:

-- Use `--auto_extract_figure` to automatically extract figure paths from the input file.
+- Use `--auto_extract_figure` to automatically extract the list of figures from the input file.
 - Use `--auto_extract_tikz_figure` to extract and compile TikZ figures from the input file.

 Example: